jguzman-tech/space-shooter/README.md

 best to destroy them right away.
 The asteroids will spawn in randomly but they will also destroy the aliens so you can use them for cover.

-The game ends when you die but make sure to take as many of those alien bastards down as you can. :rage2:
+The game ends when you die but make sure to take as many of those evil manta rays down as you can. :rage2:

 ![Game Demo](https://raw.githubusercontent.com/leetcoder0/space-shooter/master/gameplay.gif)

+This game is also hosted on my website: https://josephfguzman.com:8080/